José de la Cuesta

-José Julián de la Cuesta Herrera (born 10 February 1983) is a Colombian professional footballer who plays as a central defender.
+José Julián de la Cuesta Herrera (born 10 February 1983) is a Colombian former professional footballer who played as a central defender.

 Club career

 Born in Medellín, de la Cuesta started playing football with local Atlético Nacional.
 In January 2004, after an unassuming spell in Austria and a brief return to his first club, he signed with Spain's Cádiz CF, where he would remain for the better part of the following six and a half seasons.

 With the Andalusia side, de la Cuesta competed in all three major levels of Spanish football.
 He played 15 games in La Liga in the 2005–06 campaign, which ended in relegation; his best output consisted of 25 matches and one goal in 2007–08, with his team also dropping down a tier, now from the second division.

 Released by Cádiz in the summer of 2010, de la Cuesta joined another club in the country, Albacete Balompié, having his season curtailed after suffering an anterior cruciate ligament injury to his left knee and again suffering team relegation from division two.